Bachelor of Business (Information Systems)

 Find out more about student computing at RMIT.

-Ongoing assessment throughout the semester includes examinations, essays, reports, oral presentations, group projects, research projects and practical assignments.
+Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects and practical assignments.

-You will have the opportunity to directly apply your academic skills to a work context in work-integrated learning courses like Digital Business Design and Innovation, Business Analysis and Impact Management, and Business Solutions for Global Enterprises.
-These courses may involve interaction and feedback from industry, the community, clients and/or practitioners.
-They are designed to develop your work-ready capabilities and your ability to analyse and manage information and contexts, resolve problems and communicate effectively in your future business career.
+You will have opportunities to apply your academic skills in a work context in work-integrated learning courses like ‘Digital Business Design and Innovation’ and ‘Business Analysis and Impact Management’.
+These courses may involve interacting with people from industry, the community, clients and/or practitioners and will help you develop your work-ready capabilities and your abilities to analyse and manage information and contexts, resolve problems and communicate effectively in your future career.

-Working in a student team as part of the Fastrack Innovation Program.
+working in a student team as part of the Fastrack Innovation Program.
 In this elective course you will work with mentors to develop and present a solution to a real problem.
 This form of fast-prototyping is designed to tap into fresh thinking from RMIT students.

 The program has been developed by and is regularly reviewed and updated by RMIT’s College of Business.
-Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
+Guiding the development of the College of Business, both nationally and internationally, is an Industry Advisory Board of high-profile executives, chaired by Gerhard Vorster, Chief Strategy Officer, Deloitte.
 The Board creates a strategic bridge between the latest in technology and design thinking and business so that your learning is closely aligned with current and future industry needs.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.